Living with a long-term condition like severe asthma may entitle you to some welfare benefits. Find out what you could be eligible for.

 Disabled Students’ Allowances

-Disabled Students’ Allowances (DSAs) can give you extra financial help if you want to go to university and have an ongoing health condition, such as asthma.
+Disabled Students’ Allowances (DSAs) can give you extra financial help if you want to go to university and have an ongoing health condition, such as severe asthma.
 You don’t need to pay it back and the amount you get doesn’t depend on your household income.
 Instead, it depends on the help you need.
-A lot of people with asthma don’t realise they may be eligible to apply for a DSA.
+A lot of people with severe asthma don’t realise they may be eligible to apply for a DSA.